A CueHit logo.

 The Process

-Once each user story was clearly defined, I begin designing possible solutions starting with conversations and surveys, constantly gathering feedback from co-founders and our potential customers, iterating until we were confident our designs would solve our customers' problems, and then I finally moved to implementing UI and layout in React & SASS (CSS) in well structured and componetized approach - working closely with the co-founder who implemented the backend and made the UI I implemented functional show real data.
+Once each user story was clearly defined, I began designing solutions for conversations and surveys, gathering feedback from co-founders and potential customers, and iterating until we were confident the designs solved real customer problems.
+I then implemented the UI and layout in React and Sass, working closely with the co-founder who built the backend and connected the interface to real data.

 Outcome